MADUBOIS0/PAM-Providers/Propagation-Scripts/slack_message/README.md

 ## Prerequisites

-For your AnyIdentity propagation script to communicate with a Slack workspace, you must first create a Slack app.
+For your propagation script to communicate with a Slack workspace, you must first create a Slack app.
 A Slack app is a way that Slack controls authentication and programmatic access to your workspace.

 TO create a Slack app, navigate to the [Slack API page](https://api.slack.com/apps?new_app=1) and click "Create an App".